-However, the case was filed since the 17th of September, 2014 on the intervention of Alliances for Africa (AFA) being an organisation keen on protection and promotion of women’s right and support from Institute for Human Rights and Development in Africa, Nigerian Women Trust Fund and the law firm of S.P.A Ajibade SAN.
-All was made possible with funding from Open Society Initiative for West Africa (OSIWA), an altruistic Organization.
+However, the case was filed since the 17th of September 2014, coordinated by Alliances for Africa (AFA) being an Organisation keen on protection and promotion of women’s right and support from Institute for Human Rights and Development in Africa, Nigerian Women Trust Fund and the law firm of S.P.A Ajibade SAN.
+All was made possible with funding from Open Society Initiative for West Africa (OSIWA).

-On the 12th of October, 2017, after surviving several adjournments, the case was decided.
-The ECOWAS court sitting in Abuja held inter alia, that;
+On the 12th of October, 2017, after several adjournments the ECOWAS Court decided that,

-1. The multiple violation of fundamental rights of the plaintiffs through arbitrary arrest, the inhumane and cruel treatment and unlawful detention at different times by the agents of Nigerian Government, offends the provisions of the Protocol to the African Charter on Women and Peoples Rights on the Right of Women in Africa.
+- The multiple violations of fundamental rights of the plaintiffs through arbitrary arrest, the inhumane and cruel treatment and unlawful detention at different times by the agents of Nigerian Government, violates the provisions of the Protocol to the African Charter on Human and Peoples Rights on the Right of Women in Africa.

-Alliances for Africa is delighted by this land mark decision that not only promotes gender justice in Africa but has motivated the African woman to seek redress for the violation of her human rights; being the first ever pronouncement of a Regional Court of Law on women’s human rights using the Protocol to the African Charter on Women and Peoples Rights on the Right of Women in Africa (MAPUTO PROTOCOL) essentially Articles 2,3,4,5,8 and 25 and Articles 5 &6 of African Charter on Human and Peoples’ Rights (ACHPR).
+Alliances for Africa is delighted by this land mark decision that not only promotes gender justice in Africa but has motivated African women to seek redress for the violation of their human rights, it is also first ever pronouncement of a Regional Court on women’s human rights using the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa (Maputo Protocol) essentially Articles 2,3,4,5,8 and 25 and Articles 5 &6 of African Charter on Human and Peoples’ Right.

-Let the Nigeria and other West African States be put on notice hence, that we will fight every act of violation of the fundamental human rights of women and girls, we will prosecute and justice is assured.
-The era of unspoken victimization has been blown away by the wind of the ECOWAS court judgement of 12th October and we now ride on the wings of this new era to determine freedom from sexual and gender based violations in Africa!
-It is hoped that this decision will generate change in government policy and practice with regard to the gender-based violence and gender-based discrimination across
+Let Nigeria and other West African States be put on notice hence, that we will fight every act of violation of the fundamental human rights of women and girls using the tool of law, we will prosecute and justice is assured.
+The era of unspoken victimization has been blown away by the wind of the ECOWAS court judgement of 12th October 2017 and we now ride on the wings of this new era to determine freedom from sexual and gender based violations and violations in Africa!
+It is hoped that this decision will generate change in government policy and practice with regard to the gender-based violence and gender-based discrimination across Africa.